 A lot of corporate videos have a look and feel that just seems, well, corporate.
 They are polished and sure they might suit the company, but it doesn’t have to be this way.
-To add a sense of production value that many corporate videos are lacking, you should consider adding some cinematic methods to your next production.
+To add a sense of production value that many corporate videos are lacking, here are some tips to make more cinematic corporate video.

 Keep it Moving

 Most people assume that corporate video has to be safe and formal, but that’s not the case at all.
 By adding a simple element like camera movement into your video, you’ll have a great way to turn a boring puff piece into a cinematic video that will market your business for you.
 By using a stabiliser like our DJI Ronin M, you can follow and track people, show a day in the life, and add some energy into your B-roll.
 However it’s best to use these elements sparingly, if you’re filming a sit down interview it doesn’t make a lot of sense to be circling the interviewee.